-So a good marketing strategy will be based on following:
+So a good marketing strategy will be based on the following:

 - Competitors research.
 Direct/indirect.
 How is your product different?
-Compile a roadmap and define what your Minimum Viable Product (MVP) would be like.
+Compile a roadmap and define what your Minimum Viable Product (MVP) would be.

 - Define your target audiences (duh).
-Note, in nutshell you need few segments to test
+Note, you need few segments to test

 - Design a customer acquisition plan.

-Try to stay lean and not overthink it – its too early for business plan as such.
-Couple of days should be enough.
-Keep it simple until next level is reached.
+Try to stay lean and not overthink it – it is too early for a business plan as such.
+A couple of days should be enough.
+Keep it simple until the next level reached.

-Note, that options below are different in terms of how much time and budget they require but a final choice must be done based on your idea – e.g. b2b products is easier to verify via LinkedIn direct messages rather than talking to real people on the street.
-In a similar manner if you have an established business and some neat retargeting lists Facebook Ads and Google Display Network probably would yield a better conversion rate.
+Note, that options below are different in terms of how much time and budget they require but a final choice must be done based on your idea – e.g., b2b products are easier to verify via LinkedIn direct messages rather than talking to real people on the street.
+Also if you have an established business and some neat retargeting lists for Facebook Ads and Google Display Network probably would yield a better conversion rate.

-Kickstarter crowdfunding campaign is a popular way to test your idea nowadays.
+Crowdfunding campaigns on platforms like Kickstarter are a popular way to test your idea nowadays.
 You will be able to validate your product and also, on top of that, collect funds for its further development and promotion in advance.
 However, keep in mind that crowdfunding is designed to fund primarily new or innovative offers.
 Thus, willing to implement any business idea already available probably won’t get you far.

-I want to specifically note, that a Kickstarter campaign is a great pitch for investors, because a successful Kickstarter campaign clearly indicates that:
+I want to emphasize, that a Kickstarter campaign is good leverage in pitching for investors because a successful Kickstarter campaign indicates that:

 - People are willing to pay you money

-- You and your team are able execute marketing campaign
+- You and your team can execute a marketing campaign

 There are tons of “how to make it on Kickstarter” guides.
 Here is a link to Tim Ferriss’s case study to get you started.